Run a tree planting event

 For schools, communities and neighbourhoods, trees make our surroundings happier, healthier places to be.

-Find a suitable location to run the planting event, both in terms of land ownership and permissions and environmental considerations that the land is suitable for planting.
-Look at The Woodland’s Trust guide for more information.
+Find a suitable location to plant the trees, both in terms of land ownership and permissions and environmental considerations that the land is suitable for planting.
+Look at Devon’s Right Place, Right Tree guidance for more information.